rcbao/robot-with-memory/README.md

 * exp-4 -- exp-3 with multiple objects on the table.
     TODOs:
         Fix the roaming objects issue

-* exp-5 -- exp-4 with the robot able to pick up any object on-command
+* exp-6 -- **Solved MOTION.**: Set up an env with two shelves and four YCB objects.
+Robot picks up any object from shelf
-* exp-6 -- exp-5 with the robot able to drop the selected object in designated place
-* exp-7 -- exp-6 with the robot able to (pick up + drop off) multiple objects on-command
+* exp-7 -- exp-6 with the robot able to (pick up + drop off) any objects on-command
 * exp-8 -- exp-7 with the robot able to take in a recipe, identify objects to re-arrange, and execute